Shun Oguri: Career

+Acting

 Oguri made his television debut in NHK's drama Hachidai Shogun Yoshimune.
+He continued appearing in other taiga drama, including Segodon and The 13 Lords of the Shogun.

-After playing the bullied and abused child Noboru Yoshikawa in the drama Great Teacher Onizuka, he started to be recognized by the public.
-His acting in that drama attracted attention, and led to bigger roles.
+After playing the bullied and abused child Noboru Yoshikawa in the drama Great Teacher Onizuka, his acting in that drama attracted attention, and led to bigger roles.
 In 2000, he played a deaf person in Summer Snow.
 In 2002, he starred in the popular drama Gokusen, in which he played a part of a bully, rather than the bullied, as he did in Great Teacher Onizuka.
 Oguri rose to prominence after his breakthrough role in 2005, as 'Rui Hanazawa' in the popular drama Boys Over Flowers.
 In 2007, he starred in the drama Hanazakari no Kimitachi e as 'Izumi Sano', co-starring with Toma Ikuta and Maki Horikita.
 In 2008, Oguri took up another lead drama role in Binbō Danshi by playing an optimistic poor college student named 'Kazumi Koyama'.
 In 2009, he appeared as lead in the drama Tokyo Dogs as American detective 'So Takakura'.
 He reunited with Boys Over Flowers co-star Mao Inoue for the drama Jūi Dolittle (獣医ドリトル, Veterinarian Dolittle), which began airing in October 2010.
 In 2012, he costarred with Satomi Ishihara in Fuji TV's Rich man, poor woman as a young wealthy man 'Toru Hyuga', which earned him the first Best Actor award in 74th Drama Academy Award.
 1n 2014, Oguri starred in semi-historic anime live action drama Nobunaga Concerto, as both high school student 'Saburo' and the warlord 'Nobunaga Oda'.
 He continued to appear in other history-based dramas.
 In 2015, he reunited with Toma Ikuta after seven years in the TBS drama Ouroboros as 'Tatsuya Danno'.

 Oguri appeared in 2006 as 'Shinichi Kudo' in the first Detective Conan live action movie Detective Conan: Shinichi Kudo's Written Challenge.
 In 2014, he was in the anime live action movie Lupin the third as the main character.
 And in 2017, he gave life to character Gintoki Sakata in the 1st. movie of the live action adaptation of anime Gintama, a role he reprised in 2 mini-series and another movie.